Demi Lovato discography

-American singer Demi Lovato has released eight studio albums, two video albums, two soundtrack albums, five extended plays (EPs), 44 singles (including 13 as a featured artist), 11 promotional singles.
-According to Recording Industry Association of America (RIAA), Lovato has achieved 31.5 million certified units.
-As of June 2021, she has sold 2.7 million albums and 23.8 million song downloads and her songs have registered 5.6 billion on-demand streams in the United States.
+American singer Demi Lovato has released nine studio albums, two soundtrack albums, one remix album, five extended plays (EPs), 57 singles (including 15 as a featured artist), and 16 promotional singles, and one charity singles.
+According to Recording Industry Association of America (RIAA), Lovato has achieved 51 million certified units.
+As of August 2023, she has sold 9.7 million albums and 23.9 million song downloads and her songs have registered 7.7 billion on-demand streams in the United States.
+Each of Lovato's studio albums debuted in the top-ten on the US Billboard 200, and four of which have received platinum or higher certifications and two gold certifications in the U.S. She has a total of 36 chart entries on the US Billboard Hot 100, including four top-ten songs.

-After signing with Hollywood Records, Lovato released her debut studio album Don't Forget, which debuted at number two on the Billboard 200.
-Lovato's second studio album, Here We Go Again (2009), debuted at number one in the US, making Lovato one of the only singers to debut an album at number one on the Billboard 200 before turning 18 years old.
-Its eponymous lead single became her first top 15 entry on the Billboard Hot 100 as a solo artist.
-Lovato's third studio album, Unbroken (2011), debuted at number four on the Billboard 200, and spawned two singles: "Skyscraper" and "Give Your Heart a Break", the single "Skyscraper" reached the top ten in the US, New Zealand and the UK, the second single "Give Your Heart a Break" reached the top 20 in the US and also reached the top ten in New Zealand.
-In May 2013, Lovato released her fourth self-titled studio album Demi, which topped the chart in Canada and also reached number three in the US.
+After signing with Hollywood Records, Lovato released her debut studio album Don't Forget, which debuted at number two on the US Billboard 200.
+Lovato's second studio album, Here We Go Again (2009), debuted atop the US, making Lovato one of 11 solo artists to score the US Billboard 200 number-one album before turning 18.
+Lovato's third studio album, Unbroken (2011), debuted at number four in the US, and spawned two singles: "Skyscraper" and "Give Your Heart a Break".
+The former debuted in the top-ten in the US making her highest career debut, and reached top-ten in the United Kingdom, while the latter was named by Billboard magazine as one of the 500 Greatest Pop Songs Of All Time.
+In May 2013, Lovato released her fourth studio album Demi, which topped the chart in Canada and also reached number three in the US.
 The album's lead single "Heart Attack" reached the top ten in the US, Canada, New Zealand and reached number three in UK and Ireland.

 Lovato's fifth studio album, Confident, was released in October 2015, her first release after signing with Island Records.
 It debuted at number two on the Billboard 200 and is certified Platinum by the RIAA.
-The lead single "Sorry Not Sorry" from Lovato's sixth studio album Tell Me You Love Me (2017), was a commercial and critical success, the song reached number six in the U.S. Billboard Hot 100, and also reached the top ten in Australia, New Zealand and the UK, becoming her most certified song having received a 5x platinum certificate in the RIAA.
+The lead single "Sorry Not Sorry" from Lovato's sixth studio album Tell Me You Love Me (2017), was a commercial and critical success, the song reached number six in the U.S. Billboard Hot 100, and also reached the top ten in Australia, New Zealand and the UK, becoming her most certified song having received a 7× platinum certificate in the RIAA.
 In November of that year, her collaboration with Luis Fonsi "Échame la Culpa" was released and went on to reach number one in seventeen countries.
 In 2018, Lovato topped the international charts with "Solo", which became her first number-one song in the UK, Germany and Ireland.
 In 2021, Lovato released her seventh studio album Dancing with the Devil... the Art of Starting Over, which reached number two on the Billboard 200 and UK chart.
 In August 2022, Lovato released her eighth studio album Holy Fvck.